 The third generation TeraStations, the TeraStation Pro, were launched in 2006 with 3x faster transfer speeds and faster CPU clock speeds than the second generation TeraStations, which drastically improved the slower backup speeds, and supported the units joining Active Directory domains.
 Other products were also added to the line up at the request of end users, including rackmount and iSCSI-dedicated models.

 Buffalo released the fourth generation TeraStations, the TS-X series, in 2008, adding even more features such as hot swapping, hot spare drives, data replication to another TeraStation, and thinner (1U-sized) rackmount chassis.

 Today, the TeraStation is at its sixth generation with the TS5010 series, which features 10GbE speed, cloud integration capability, and the most robust physical and logical data security features ever provided on a TeraStation.
 Buffalo will continue to evolve the TeraStation to provide reliable, secure, and comprehensive network storage solutions to end users at an affordable price.

-Expanding Products and Features to Meet User Demand:
+Expanding Products, Features, and Services to Meet User Demand:

 Reliable & easy to use products with personal pre & post-sales support.
 These are the fundamentals which have helped us win CRN's ARC award 4 times, including 3 years in a row!